jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ---

-Accurately representing words as vectors is a challenging, but necessary task in deep learning.
+Accurately representing words as vectors is a challenging, but necessary task in machine learning.
 Consider the following sentences:

 - The garden is pretty
 - The garden is pretty ugly

-How can a vector represent "pretty", when it means different things in different contexts?
+How can we accurately represent "pretty" with a single vector, when it means different things in different contexts?

 This post will explain 3 breakthrough algorithms for learning word vectors (embeddings), and provide code examples for getting started with pre-trained models in Python.
 We'll start with [word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), which is the oldest of the 3, then explore ways of dealing with its shortcomings in [GloVe](https://nlp.stanford.edu/pubs/glove.pdf) and [fasttext](https://arxiv.org/pdf/1607.04606.pdf).